operate-first/operate-first-data-science-community/docs/privacy-policy.md

 #### _Effective:_ February 8, 2022

-This policy document explains how the Operate First Data Science Community Meetup (“we” / “us” / “our”) collects, stores, and uses attendees’ personal information.
+This policy document explains how the Operate First Community Meetup (“we” / “us” / “our”) collects, stores, and uses attendees’ personal information.
 If you wish to access any particular section of this Privacy Policy, use the list below to jump to that section.

 1. [Collection Of Information](#Collection-Of-Information)